dakshayahuja/dolFin/README.md

 # dolfin - Investment Solutions that work for you.

-MERN App designed to help people choose and understand which stocks, mutual funds, or cryptocurrency to invest in.
+MERN App in development to help people choose and understand which stocks, mutual funds, or cryptocurrency to invest in.